cylab-tw/raccoon/README.md

   - **organization**
   - **ImagingStudy**
   - **endpoint**
-* **Note**: Raccoon is focused on medical imaging-related resources, not all FHIR resources, bulit on the top of the [Simple-Express-FHIR-Server](https://github.com/Chinlinlee/Simple-Express-FHIR-Server).
+* **Note**: Raccoon is focused on medical imaging-related resources, not all FHIR resources, built on the top of the [Simple-Express-FHIR-Server](https://github.com/Chinlinlee/Simple-Express-FHIR-Server).
 If you are interesting in FHIR soultion, please visit [Simple-Express-FHIR-Server](https://github.com/Chinlinlee/Simple-Express-FHIR-Server).

 ## Supported SOP Classes (particular)
 ### Image